Ares-Developers/Ares-docs/ui-features/randommapgenerator.rst

   Defaults to :value:`CIV1,CIV2,CIV3,CIVA,CIVB,CIVC`.

-.. note:: Urban areas generated in the minimap preview do not always correspond to content generated ingame, especially in Desert maps -- this is still being investigated.
+.. note:: Urban areas generated in the minimap preview do not always correspond to content generated ingame, especially in Desert maps.
 In addition, there are reports of this feature not working at all with certain settings.

 .. versionadded:: 0.1